-With the focus of SAPs Data Warehouse (DWH) strategy shifting from BW/4HANA to Data Warehouse Cloud (DWC), our customers face the question of likewise transitioning their own BW system to this new cloud solution.
-For our readers facing uncertainty about topics such as the maturity of DWC, as well as potential migration paths from BW, we would like to offer clarity.
+With the focus of SAPs Data Warehouse (DWH) strategy shifting from BW/4HANA to Datasphere, our customers face the question of likewise transitioning their own BW system to this new cloud solution.
+For our readers facing uncertainty about topics such as the maturity of Datasphere, as well as potential migration paths from BW, we would like to offer clarity.

-Data Warehouse Cloud is a new data warehousing solution by SAP.
+Datasphere [formerly known as SAP Data Warehouse Cloud (DWC)] is a new data warehousing solution by SAP.
 This is a Software as a Service (SaaS) solution based on the Business Technology Platform (BTP) foundation - provided on the cloud.
 This architecture offers a number of advantages over a traditional on-premise BW solution.

 The infrastructure is provided by SAP, meaning that the effort and complexity of implementing, operating, maintaining and upgrading the system is minimized or even completely eliminated.

-Through our own experience with DWC tenants we can attest to a high uptime and clear and timely communications regarding downtimes, issue identification, resolvement, root cause analysis and future preventive measures.
+Through our own experience with Datasphere tenants we can attest to a high uptime and clear and timely communications regarding downtimes, issue identification, resolvement, root cause analysis and future preventive measures.

 All these are considerations that need to be made in regards to (re-)training effort and requirements for manpower and skill sets in a potential migration project.